veryslowcode/httptui/README.md

 as the one described in the following
 [Microsoft Documentation](https://learn.microsoft.com/en-us/aspnet/core/test/http-files?view=aspnetcore-8.0)

-The primary difference is this application supports the ability to assign a name to a given request (for display in the UI) using the `&` character.
+Note that there are some differences, with them primary one being that this application supports the ability to assign a name to a given request (for display in the UI) using the `&` character.

 ```sh